 I came up with a minimum feature list and pitched the idea to my manager, asking for 6-8 weeks to do the prototype.
 He liked the idea, but couldn’t give me more than 4 weeks.

-But the idea refused to die in my head.
+But the idea refused to leave my head.
 I started hacking on it in my personal time - nights and weekends.
-By 2010, I felt I had enough to show the world, so I christened it Ostinato and released it as open-source with an announcement email to the Wireshark mailing list.
+By 2010, I felt I had enough to show the world, so I christened it Ostinato and released it as an open-source project with an announcement email to the Wireshark mailing list.

 I’ve been humbled by the response.
-Since the initial release, Ostinato has logged hundreds of thousands of downloads.
-It’s been featured in lists of essential networking tools, on the Packet Pushers podcast and cited in several academic papers.
-An ever increasing community of network engineers, programmers and testers have benefited greatly from Ostinato as evidenced by the 4 stars feedback.
+Since that first release, Ostinato has logged hundreds of thousands of downloads.
+It’s been featured in lists of best networking tools, on the Packet Pushers podcast, won several awards and cited in several academic papers.
+An ever increasing community of network engineers, programmers and testers have benefited greatly from Ostinato as evidenced by the feedback.

-Working in my personal time, a slow but steady stream of bug fixes, improvements and new features have been added in the past 10 years.
-Ostinato is a passion project for me - something I choose to work on every evening and during weekends.
+Working in my personal time, a steady stream of bug fixes, improvements and new features have been added in the past 10+ years.
+Ostinato is a passion project for me - something I chose to work on nights and weekends while working a day job.